jzzj/react-level-reducer/README.md

 ```

 ## Example
-You could simple check the Example folder or take a look the follow codes:
+You could simply check the Example folder or take a look the follow codes:
 ```js
 class App extends Component{